RedisBloom/RedisBloom/docs/commands/tdigest.byrank.md

-Retrieve, for each input rank, an estimation of the value (floating-point) with that rank.
+Retrieves, for each input rank, an estimation of the value (floating-point) with that rank.

 Multiple estimations can be retrieved in a signle call.